Programs at El Consulado

 Six interconnected program strands under one roof, designed to attract artists, audiences, and partners

-All programs promote collaboration and experimentation.
-This shared infrastructure mentality creates a vibrant ecosystem where artists across disciplines can connect, collaborate, and create innovative work together.
+All programs promote collaboration and experimentation regardless of location.
+This shared, nomadic infrastructure mentality fosters a vibrant ecosystem where artists across regions and disciplines can connect, collaborate, and create innovative work together.

 Strands

-Our six program strands work together to create a dynamic cultural ecosystem that engages diverse audiences and supports Venezuelan artists at various stages of their creative process
+Our six program strands work together to create a dynamic cultural ecosystem that engages diverse audiences and supports diasporic artists at various stages of their creative process

 Contemporary Arts

-Curated exhibitions, artist residencies, and public installations that showcase contemporary art from Venezuelan artists.
-Our visual arts program emphasizes site-specific works that engage with our architectural space and foster dialogue on relevant cultural and social issues.
+Curated exhibitions, artist residencies, and public installations that showcase contemporary art from diasporic artists, with foundational roots in Venezuelan artistic expression.
+Our visual arts program emphasizes site-specific works throughout the city in vacant spaces and unconventional venues, creating contemporary art shows and experiences that foster dialogue on relevant cultural and social issues.

-"Our gallery spaces are designed to be versatile, allowing for traditional exhibitions, immersive installations, and experimental presentations that challenge conventional display formats."
+"Our pop-up spaces are designed to be versatile, allowing for traditional exhibitions, immersive installations, and experimental presentations that challenge conventional display formats."

 Performing Arts

-Site-specific theater, dance workshops, and micro-theater festivals that activate our spaces with a diverse range of performances.
-We present innovative local and international artists while providing a platform for emerging voices, with special emphasis on Venezuelan theater and dance traditions.
+Site-specific theater, dance workshops, and micro-theater festivals that activate our pop-up spaces with a diverse range of performances.
+We present innovative local and international artists while providing a platform for emerging voices, with special emphasis on diasporic and Venezuelan theater and dance traditions.

-"Our black-box theater space can be configured in multiple ways to accommodate different types of presentations, from intimate performances to immersive theatrical experiences."
+"Our pop-up spaces can be configured in multiple ways to accommodate different types of presentations, from intimate performances to immersive theatrical experiences."

 Music

-New commissions, fusion ensembles, and soundscape interventions that celebrate the rich diversity of Venezuelan musical traditions.
+New commissions, fusion ensembles, and soundscape interventions that celebrate the rich diversity of diasporic musical traditions, particularly Venezuelan heritage.
 Our music program supports both traditional forms and contemporary innovations, creating space for experimentation and collaboration.

 "Our performance spaces enable musicians to develop new work, collaborate across genres, and engage directly with audiences in intimate settings."